• Skip to primary navigation

 SmartDNS, on the other hand, allows you to access geo-restricted content without encrypting the data (for more info, check out my explanation of what SmartDNS is).

-In addition to this, some devices, don’t allow for the installation of a full VPN (such as the challenge installing a VPN on an Apple TV), so SmartDNS is the only way that you can bypass geo-restriction in these cases.
+In addition to this, some devices, don’t allow for the installation of a full VPN, so SmartDNS is the only way that you can bypass geo-restriction in these cases.

 Not every service offers both a Virtual Private Network and SmartDNS as essential VPN features within the same package.